hdShang/arxiv-daily/docs/cs-CV/2025-11-20/papers/251116521v1-yowo-you-only-walk-once-to-jointly-map-an-indoor-scene-and-register-.md

 ---
 layout: default
-title: YOWO: You Only Walk Once to Jointly Map An Indoor Scene and Register Ceiling-mounted Cameras
+title: "YOWO: You Only Walk Once to Jointly Map An Indoor Scene and Register Ceiling-mounted Cameras"
 ---

 # YOWO: You Only Walk Once to Jointly Map An Indoor Scene and Register Ceiling-mounted Cameras